slopezpereyra/slopezpereyra.github.io/_posts/2025-12-31-AReflectionInspiredByASmallAchievement.md

 she believes in him: then everything around them blooms.
 There is a lesson there as well.

 Now I look at those old judges with eyes more mature.
-Most are blinded by the pursuit of money, which is their only value; others have lost themselves, like most people do, to self-betrayal; they grind and toil and crawl in a desperate pursuit of comfort.
+Some are blinded by the pursuit of money, which is their only value; others have lost themselves, like most people do, to self-betrayal; they grind and toil and crawl in a desperate pursuit of comfort.
 You will never hear them say a word of self-reflection, all about them screams self-satisfaction.
-They have not turned their lives around, because the world they've built is so crooked that they think they are standing straight,
+They have not turned their lives around, because the world they've built is so crooked that they think they are standing straight.

-> sólo a su goce ruin y medro atentos,<br>
-> y no al concierto universal.

 And so, like Martí said, some prey upon the souls of others, some give their souls to nourish even the ones who prey upon them,